 Admission Criteria and How to Apply

-All applicaiton materials must be received prior to evaluation.
-A complete applicatoin consists of the following:
+All application materials must be received prior to evaluation.
+A complete application consists of the following:

 - Complete online application submitted to Graduate Studies along with KU's graduate application fee ($65 for domestic applicants and $85 for international applicants).

-- Submit official GRE or TOEFL scores (KU code 6871).
-All domestic applicants must submit GRE scores.
+- Official TOEFL scores (KU code 6871).
 International applicants must submit TOEFL scores unless they have earned a degree within the United States.
-In this case, GRE scores must be submitted instead of TOEFL

 - Three (3) letters of recommendation from individuals in a position to comment meaningfully on the applicant's potential for graduate work.
 Individuals writing letters will be sent an e-mail from College Net with instructions to fill out an evaluation form.